nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Implementing Stack and Queue/CustomList/README.md

 	Shrink – this method will help us to decrease the internal collection's length twice.
 	Shift – this method will help us to rearrange the internal collection's elements after removing one.

+### Implementation

+Create a new public class CustomList and add a private constant field named InitialCapacity and set the value to 2.
+This field is used to declare the initial capacity of the internal array.
+It's always a good practice to use constants instead of magic numbers in your classes.
+This approach makes the code better for managing and reading.